FENECON Industrial S — Assembly and Operating Instructions

 -

-Dispose of remaining components sorted according to material properties
+Dispose of the remaining components sorted according to material properties.

 Electrical waste, electronic components, lubricants and other auxiliary materials are subject to hazardous waste treatment and may only be disposed of by authorized specialist companies.